oscaro00/Math156_Project/README.md

 This folder contains the .py files that were used for training the deep Q networks.

 Each test that was trained to completion creates a data folder with relevant logs, plots, and model objects.

+## Math_156_Project_Report.pdf

+Our final project report.
+Describes motivation, theory, methods, and results of the project.